kamikazeSlayers/architectural-katas-2022/README.md

 ## Architectural Evaluation
 The following points outline how does the architecture support some of the hard-requirements of this platform:
 ### Ease of Use
+To facilitate ease-of-use, the Spotlight App -
-- Platform supports multiple user surfaces - Web and Mobile.
+- Supports multiple user surfaces - Web and Mobile.
 This enables users to access the platform on-the-go as per their preference.
-- Platform creates device-size specific renditions of images present in the assignments, profiles and community posts.
+- Creates device-size specific renditions of images present in the assignments, profiles and community posts.
 Based on the user-device, appropriate image rendition is returned for a seamless experience.
-- Platform ensures that all entities in the system (candidates, non profits, services, communities, posts etc.) are searchable.
+- Ensures that all entities in the system (candidates, non profits, services, communities, posts etc.) are searchable.
 It intelligently tags for seamless discovery and retrieval.
-- UX plays a critical role in ensuring ease-of-use of the Spotlight App.
-The UX ensures seamless onboarding experience, continuous progress tracking, constant feedback and access to community forums.
+- Uses UX ensures seamless onboarding experience, continuous progress tracking, constant feedback and access to community forums.

 ### Engagement
 To facilitate engagement, the Spotlight App -
 - Rewards the candidates and non-profits with points and badges
 - Highlights the top non-profits, top candidates, top communities, top community posts in the app.
 These top entities are computed platform wide and globally over a period of time (weekly, monthly etc).
-- Platform supports notifications on all possible user surfaces - Web and Mobile.
+- Supports notifications on all possible user surfaces - Web and Mobile.
 This helps in keeping the users connected and engaged.
-- Community leader and career mentor play a critical role in the engagement.
+- Ensures that the community leader and career mentor play a critical role in the engagement.
-- Platform provides community forums where candidates, non-profits and community leaders can collaborate, share announcements/posts and ask questions.
+- Provides community forums where candidates, non-profits and community leaders can collaborate, share announcements/posts and ask questions.

 ### Analytics / Reporting
 To facilitate analytical reporting, the Spotlight App -